ironcore-dev/metal-operator/docs/concepts/watch-filter.md

 console/provisioning networks) never generates BMC/Redfish traffic for resources owned elsewhere.

-The watch filter is label based and applies uniformly to every resource type the operator watches (`Server`, `ServerClaim`, `BMC`, `BMCSecret`, `Endpoint`, `ServerBootConfiguration`, ...).
+The watch filter is label-based and applies uniformly to every resource type the operator watches (`Server`, `ServerClaim`, `BMC`, `BMCSecret`, `Endpoint`, `ServerBootConfiguration`, ...).
 There is no automatic assignment, hashing or
 rebalancing: the label expresses ownership, nothing more.